anna-poon/Application-Tracker/README.md

 # Shopping-Tracker

 A Google Chrome extension that helps you track your online expenses.

-Navigate to the webpage of an item you want to buy and use the extension, and it will load the item information into a Google spreadsheet for you.
+1. Navigate to the webpage of an item you want to buy
+2. Load and submit the item data using the extension
+3. The extension will load the item information into a Google spreadsheet for you